ZviMints/RentMe/README.md

 <h1>About The Project:</h1>
 <h3>A social application that enables the rental and sale of products</h3>
 <p>The app was built to facilitate the renters audience and allow the general public to rent items to avoid buying for one-time use or for a short period</p>
+<h4>Renter</h4>
+<p>First you need to download the app to your personal device, create a trusted profile that includes identification details, then you can add all the items you want to rent and share with others.</p>
+<p>In the process of inserting the new items, you must enter a price, usage status, image, and product notes.</p>

 <h1>Gallery:</h1>
 <p style="text-align: center;"><strong>Quick Overview:</strong></p>
 <table>